Sameer-khann/Sameer-khann/README.md

 - Hi, I’m Sameer Khan
 - I’m interested in Web Development and DSA.
-- I have completed Front-End development.
+- I'm a MERN Stack Developer.
-- I’m currently learning ReactJs and about to start NodeJs.
+- I’m currently Working on few projects using ReactJs and NodeJs.
 - I’m looking to collaborate.
+- You can see my previous work in my LinkedIn profile's Project section.
 - My LinkedIn Profile => https://www.linkedin.com/in/samir-khan-6986b6237

 <!---